AriadniAdi/paymentsMethods/README.md

 ## To run the unit tests

 1. On the terminal open the server folder inside the project root.
-And run:
+And run:<br>
 2.`` npm test``

 ## To run the project